image

 We seek information when we need it, and, of course, we go to the "experts" for peer-reviewed reports.
 When those answers aren't satisfying, and we have the inclination -the will and the energy- to continue investigating, independent cross-discipline study can be enlivening.

-The key is to stay focused on the point -the question- because we can find clues in the most unexpected places, and connecting with like-minded people turns the effort into a very exciting journey of discovery - for sharing.
+The key is to stay focused on the point - examining our conditions - because we can find clues in the most unexpected places, and connecting with like-minded people turns the effort into a very exciting journey of discovery - for sharing.

 The ABC has published a helpful list: